mounirbs/django-azure-auth-ms-fabric/README.md

 # django-azure-auth-ms-fabric
-Running Spark using Microsoft Fabric Livy endpoint.
+Running Spark using Apache Livy/Microsoft Fabric Livy endpoint.
 Based on Django authentication and using django-azure-auth

 ## Requirements
 - Create an EntraID application and apply the following settings